 Living in West St. Paul, Minn.

-- One of my big roles is the editor of Church Marketing Sucks, a blog that helps churches communicate better.
+- One of my former roles was running Church Marketing Sucks, a blog that helped churches communicate better.

 - Socialish: I blog on a quasi-regular basis and tweet almost daily.

 - Interests: I read a lot (follow along on Goodreads).
 Recent loves:

 - The Last Thing You Surrender by Leonard Pitts Jr.